Partially observable Markov decision process: Approximate POMDP solutions

-In practice, POMDPs are often computationally intractable to solve exactly, so computer scientists have developed methods that approximate solutions for POMDPs.
+In practice, POMDPs are often computationally intractable to solve exactly.
+This intractability is often due to the curse of dimensionality or the curse of history (the fact that optimal policies may depend on the entire history of actions and observations).
+To address these issues, computer scientists have developed various approximate POMDP solutions.
+These solutions typically attempt to approximate the problem or solution with a limited number of parameters, plan only over a small part of the belief space online, or summarize the action-observation history compactly.

 Grid-based algorithms comprise one approximate solution technique.
 In this approach, the value function is computed for a set of points in the belief space, and interpolation is used to determine the optimal action to take for other belief states that are encountered which are not in the set of grid points.
 More recent work makes use of sampling techniques, generalization techniques and exploitation of problem structure, and has extended POMDP solving into large domains with millions of states.
 For example, adaptive grids and point-based methods sample random reachable belief points to constrain the planning to relevant areas in the belief space.

 Dimensionality reduction using PCA has also been explored.

+Online planning algorithms approach large POMDPs by constructing a new policy for the current belief each time a new observation is received.
+Such a policy only needs to consider future beliefs reachable from the current belief, which is often only a very small part of the full belief space.
+This family includes variants of Monte Carlo tree search and heuristic search.
+Similar to MDPs, it is possible to construct online algorithms that find arbitrarily near-optimal policies and have no direct computational complexity dependence on the size of the state and observation spaces.

 Another line of approximate solution techniques for solving POMDPs relies on using (a subset of) the history of previous observations, actions and rewards up to the current time step as a pseudo-state.
 Usual techniques for solving MDPs based on these pseudo-states can then be used (e.g. Q-learning).
 Ideally the pseudo-states should contain the most important information from the whole history (to reduce bias) while being as compressed as possible (to reduce overfitting).